$f(\bar{R}, L(X))$-gravity in the context of dark energy with power law expansion and energy conditions: Acknowledgement

 \section{Acknowledgement}

-A.P. and G.M. acknowledge the DSTB, Government of West Bengal, India for financial support through the Grants No.: 322(Sanc.)/ST/P/S\&T/16G-3/2018 dated 06.03.2019.
-The authors also thank to Dr. Pradipta Panchadhyayee, Associate Professor, Department of Physics, Prabhat Kumar College, Contai for his valuable suggestions.
+G.M. and A.P. acknowledge the DSTB, Government of West Bengal, India for financial support through the Grants No.: 322(Sanc.)/ST/P/S\&T/16G-3/2018 dated 06.03.2019.
+Also, the authors would like to thank the referee for illuminating suggestions to improve the manuscript.